denoland/deno/docs/examples/import_export.md

 # Import and Export Modules

-Deno by default standardizes the way modules are imported in both JavaScript and TypeScript.
-It follows the ECMAScript 6 `import/export` standard with one caveat, the file type must be included at the end of import statement.
+Deno by default standardizes the way modules are imported in both JavaScript and TypeScript using the ECMAScript 6 `import/export` standard.

 ```js
 import {